filmakarov/erc721-lockable/README.md

 ```
 It prevents the locked token from being transferred and allows for the unlocker to be able to transfer.
 The former feature is needed for the service contracts to be able to manage token during the service period.
+All the locks are removed when the token is being transferred.

 ## Rationale (Usecases)
 - **NFT-collateralised loans** Use your NFT as collateral for a loan without locking it on the lending protocol contract.
 Lock it on your wallet instead and continue enjoying all the utility of your NFT.